vseventer/markmyjourney/app/blog/20141213-two-day-cruise-in-ha-long-bay.md

 Before heading to our room for the night, we took a (failed) attempt to catch some squid.
 It didn’t matter for our first day experience though - a beautiful day in Hạ Long Bay.

 # Day 2
+The second day began with an extended breakfast buffet, before heading to the Hang Sửng Sốt (which means Surprise) caves.
+Even though we had been in caves before (the ones in Thailand were quite disappointing), this one surprised us indeed.
+Once inside, the cave was very large and shaped by waves over millions of years.
+The view over the bay was a nice addition.

+This was our last activity of the day, and the Paloma Cruise junk headed back to Hạ Long city.
+After lunch, we were transferred back to Hanoi.
+Our overall experience with Paloma Cruise was excellent, we felt very warm and welcome during our stay.
+Sometimes this made us even feel uncomfortable, as we are definitely not used to four-star hotel environments.
+But we are not complaining!